 The paper must have evident organization (sections with headings) and at least six references, which may include the textbooks, articles published in the urban journals, in CityLab, news sources, or reports.

-Due Thursday, April 28 (Monday, April 25 for graduating seniors).
+Due Tuesday, April 25 for graduating seniors.
+Due April 27 for all others.